-MEMORIAL OF SAINT ISIDORE, THE FARMER AND SAINTS PETER, ANDREW, PAUL AND DENISE (DIONYSIA), MARTYRS ~ FEAST DAY: MAY 15TH: Today, we celebrate the Memorial of Saint Isidore, the Farmer and Saints Peter, Andrew, Paul and Denise (Dionysia), Martyrs.
+MEMORIAL OF SAINT ISIDORE THE FARMER; SAINTS PETER, ANDREW, PAUL, AND DENISE, MARTYRS; SAINT DYMPHNA, VIRGIN AND MARTYR; SAINT MARY DE LA CABEZA; AND SAINT TORQUATUS, BISHOP ~ FEAST DAY: MAY 15TH: Today, we celebrate the Memorial of Saint Isidore, the Farmer and Saints Peter, Andrew, Paul and Denise (Dionysia), Martyrs.
 Through the intercession of our Blessed Mother Mary and the Saints on this feast day, we humbly pray for the sick and dying, especially those suffering from terminal diseases and those with cancer.
 We also pray for the safety and well-being of all farmers, the poor and the needy all over the world.
 We continue to pray for peace in our families and throughout our world, for the Church, the Clergy, for persecuted christians, for the conversion of sinners, and Christians all over the world🙏

 SAINT ISIDORE, THE FARMER: St. Isidore (c.
 1070 – May 15, 1130), also known as Isidore the Farm Laborer; Saint Isidore of Madrid or Saint Isidore the Farmer, a perennially popular Saint in Spain was born Isidro de Merlo y Quintana near Madrid of very poor but very Christian parents, who early inspired in him love for God and horror of sin.
 He was christened Isidore from the name of their patron, St. Isidore of Seville.
 His education was accomplished entirely by the Holy Spirit who taught him, without books, the science of salvation.
 Isidore spent his life as a hired hand in the service of the wealthy Madrilenian landowner Juan de Vargas on a farm in the city’s vicinity.
 He shared what he had, even his meals, with the poor.
 Juan de Vargas would later make him bailiff of his entire estate of Lower Caramanca.
 St. Isidore married a wife rich in virtue, Maria Torribia, known as Santa María de la Cabeza in Spain (she has never been canonized, pending confirmation by Pope Francis.
 There is currently in process the cause for her sainthood within the Congregation for the Causes of Saints).
 St. Isidore and his wife were always willing to help their neighbors and worked with the poor in the city slums.
 God blessed them with a son whom they brought up in the sentiments of their own piety.
 On one occasion, their son fell into a deep well and, at the prayers of his parents, the water of the well is said to have risen miraculously to the level of the ground, bringing the child with it full of life and good health.
 In thanksgiving Isidore and Maria then vowed sexual abstinence and lived in separate houses in perpetual continence.
 Their son later died in his youth.
 Saint Isidore’s wife became a hermit like himself; Maria, too, performed miracles and merited after her death the name of Santa Maria de la Cabeza, meaning Head, because her head, conserved in a reliquary and carried in procession, has often brought down rain from heaven for the afflicted countryside.
 Her remains are honored by all of Spain by pilgrimages and processions at Torrelaguna, where they were transferred in 1615.
 Saint Isidore himself was a day-laborer on a farm near Madrid, but every day found him at Mass in one of the churches of the city before he set out for his daily task.
 His employer desired to verify whether he was wasting time during his work, and one day saw two mysterious personages helping the holy worker to guide his plow; Isidore himself told him they were Angels.
 Afterwards the wealthy owner became still more convinced that piety was useful in all occupations.
 For not only did his worker bring back to life one of his horses, which he very much needed; when his daughter, too, died, she was resurrected by the Saint.
 A fountain of water which the Saint caused to surge up by striking the ground still exists.